A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 Here $V^\pi_g$ is a \emph{value function}: It returns the expected long-term reward accumulated under policy $\pi$ as a function of the trajectory's starting point.

-In the context detailed above, the problem of determining a policy $\pi$ that maximizes the expected return over all possible trajectories from all possible starting points $s_0 \sim p\left(s_0\right)$ is a \emph{\acf{MDP}}.
+In the context detailed above, the problem of determining a policy $\pi$ that maximizes the expected return over all possible trajectories from all possible starting states and goals $s_0, g \sim p\left(s_0, g\right)$ is a \emph{\acf{MDP}}.
 In terse mathematical notation, our MDP is: